aryaniyaps/python-backend-starter/README.md

 - [x] User login (email-password)
    - [x] Login based on either email or username
    - [x] Passwords are rehashed upon login
+   - [x] Email notifications when new login device is detected
+- [x] User session tracking
+   - [x] IP address, device and geolocation data storage
+- [x] The following metadata are attached with security notifications for enhanced user security:
+   - Requester IP address
+   - Requester device (based on the user agent)
+   - Geolocation data (based on IP)
+- [ ] Social authentication providers must be explicitly linked by the user
 - [x] Social login
    - [x] Sign in with Google
    - [x] Sign in with Facebook